Case law on changes of name

 - whether a contract or bond was signed in someone’s true name (and thus was valid)

-- whether someone was entitled to an inheritance due to a clause in a will which required them to change their name
+- whether someone was entitled to an inheritance because of a clause in a will which required them to change their name

 Cases in England & Wales